Gefen Primo: 2021–present; World championships bronze medal

 At the 2021 World Championships in Budapest, Primo won a bronze medal.
 At the 2021 European Championships she also won a bronze medal.
 She won the gold medal at the 2021 Paris Grand Slam.
 At the 2021 Abu Dhabi Grand Slam held in the United Arab Emirates, she won one of the bronze medals in her event.

 Primo won bronze medals at 2022 Budapest Grand Slam, 2022 Zagreb Grand Prix and 2022 Abu Dhabi Grand Slam, as well as in the mixed teams event at the 2022 World Championships.

 Primo won a gold medal at the 2023 Ulaanbaatar Grand Slam in Mongolia, and bronze medals at 2023 Paris Grand Slam, 2023 Tokyo Grand Slam, and 2023 World Masters in Budapest.
 Primo won the gold medal in the 2023 Israeli Championships in Eilat.

 Primo won the gold medal at 2024 Astana Grand Slam in the 52 kg category in Kazakhstan.

 2024 Paris Olympics

 Primo represented Israel at the 2024 Summer Olympics in judo in the women's 52 kg, in which she came in seventh, after losing in the quarter-finals to Kosovo’s Distria Krasniqi, a reigning Olympic champion.
 She also represented Israel in the mixed team event, in which Team Israel came in ninth.

 Personal life

 On 27 June 2025 Primo got engaged to footballer Eden Shamir.
+The couple got married on 15 January 2026.